 Software development is undergoing its most significant transformation since the advent of cloud computing.
-Agentic software development — the practice of using AI agents to autonomously design, write, test, and deploy software — is moving from research labs into production environments.
-At New Buffers, we've been building with this paradigm since our founding, and we believe it represents the future of how all software will be created.
+Agentic software development uses governed AI agents to help plan, write, test, document, and deploy software while humans retain control over intent, architecture, risk, and final approvals.
+At New Buffers, we believe this is the direction software organizations are moving.

 What Makes Development "Agentic"?

 Traditional software development relies on human developers for every step: writing requirements, designing architecture, implementing code, writing tests, and deploying to production.
-Agentic development introduces AI agents that can handle one or more of these steps autonomously, with human oversight at critical decision points.
+Agentic development introduces AI agents that can handle one or more of these steps within approved boundaries, with human oversight at critical decision points.

 The key distinction is autonomy with accountability.
-Unlike simple code-generation tools that produce snippets, agentic systems can reason about problems, plan solutions, execute multi-step workflows, and learn from feedback — much like a junior developer who improves with each task.
+Unlike simple code-generation tools that produce snippets, agentic systems can reason about problems, plan solutions, execute multi-step workflows, and learn from feedback.
+The right design includes clear constraints, logs, evaluations, and human approval gates.

 The Core Components